blakecromar/git_commands/README.md

 *"fast forwarding is when there is a linear relationship betwen the two branches (no splitting) and the banch that is being merged on to is simply moving forward in commit history."*

 ```
-git merge <branch name you are merging with> --no-ff | forces a merge to have a new commit object (no fastforwarding) which can be good for perserving git history
+git merge <branch name you are merging with> --no-ff -m "<messege about merge>"| forces a merge to have a new commit object (no fastforwarding) which can be good for perserving git history
 ```

 <img src="https://nvie.com/img/merge-without-ff@2x.png" width="40%" height="40%">